danieljoos/letterimages/README.md

 Generate profile images, e.g. for profiles without photo.

+It can either be used as jQuery Plugin with JavaScript or as CSS-only stylesheet.

+Have a look at the [Demo page (jQuery Plugin)](https://danieljoos.github.io/letterimages/dist/demo.html) and the [Demo page (CSS-only)](https://danieljoos.github.io/letterimages/dist/demo-css.html) to see it in action.

-Similar to [initial.js](http://judelicio.us/initial.js/) and heavily inspired by the _Contacts_ app of [OxygenOS 4.0](https://oneplus.net/oxygenos).
+It is very similar to [initial.js](http://judelicio.us/initial.js/) and heavily inspired by the _Contacts_ app of [OxygenOS 4.0](https://oneplus.net/oxygenos).

-Have a look at the [demo page](https://danieljoos.github.io/letterimages/dist/demo.html) to see it in action.

-## Usage
+## Usage (jQuery Plugin)

 _letterimages_ requires _jQuery_ and registers itself as jQuery plugin.
 It looks for the `name` data attribute on elements it gets applied to.